-We have audited Western Oregon University's (the University) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the University's major federal programs for the year ended June 30, 2017.
-The University's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Western Oregon University's (the University) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the University's major federal program for the year ended June 30, 2018.
+The University's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.